monika2009/sps.md/README.md

 - Single color: Under "Format cells if," choose the condition that you want to trigger the rule.
 Under "Formatting style, choose what the cell will look like when conditions are met.
 - click the Down arrow Down Arrow.
 - Click Done.
+## Conclusion
+I Learn from this task how we can make or a edit spreedsheets.
+How we can apply formula and function (Array function, sum, countif, and counta) to get easy our task